tmad4000/playground/README.md

 # Game Collection

-A collection of fun browser-based games built with HTML5 Canvas and JavaScript.
+A collection of fun web-based games built with HTML5, CSS, and JavaScript.

 ## Games